There are four common types of scorpions in Arizona. In this Arizona Scorpion Identification guide we are going to cover how to tell them apart.

 If you have a scorpion infestation problems and live or do business in the Scottsdale, Arizona area, A BEE & PEST PRO offers professional scorpion removal in Scottsdale.

-A BEE & PEST PRO
+Found A Scorpion In Your House?
+Could Be More - A BEE & PEST PRO